-The change is effective from 1 January 2023.
+The change is effective from 1 January 2023 subject to the passing of the Finance Act.

 This is a significant change to the operation of PRSAs and is welcome.
 There are wider issues around the authorisation of PRSAs and the regulatory rules under which they operate, however they are acknowledged as being more complicated to amend.